About T. Christian Heyne, Legislative Director

-Christian Heyne has served as a Legislative Assistant and Grassroots Coordinator with the Coalition to Stop Gun Violence since May 2010.
+Christian Heyne has served as a legislative staffer with the Coalition to Stop Gun Violence since May 2010.

 After receiving a Legal Studies Degree and a Paralegal Certificate from Chico State, Christian moved to Washington, D.C., where he now resides.